 NEMT collision cases are complex and require a thorough understanding of the current laws.
 They cannot be litigated as just auto accidents, nor are they seen as a form of medical malpractice.
-They are, in fact, a combination of unusual elements, including the following, which set these types of cases apart:

 With the rapid expansion of the NEMT industry and a challenging regulatory environment, we expect to see preventable catastrophic injuries, including wrongful deaths, involving non-emergency transport vehicles in Georgia.

 Through The Marks Law Group LLC, Non-Emergency Medical Transport Accident Attorney Aaron Marks helps injured people become whole again and regain their previous lives.
 If you or someone you care about is involved in a non-emergency medical transport accident in Atlanta, we welcome your call or text to 404-939-1485 for a no-obligation initial consultation.